UsabilityEngineering/style-guide/phaseIII/README.md

 **Caveats**

 The main and most obvious caveat is that our user testers were all from a UX Design class.
-So the population we tested is not exactly representative of all end users as each tester has some background in user design
+So the population we tested is not exactly representative of all end users as each tester has some background in user design.
+We knew that each tester would have an inheret bias and that we may have gotten different feedback were we to use actual random testers from different backgrounds.
+However we still believe that the feedback we recieved was very valid and still find the data obtained valueable.